 Internet of Things (IoT)

-Although lesser-known among legacy businesses, the Internet of Things is one of the fastest-growing industries in the world and was valued at $190 billion in 2018.
+Although lesser-known among legacy businesses, the Internet of Things is one of the fastest-growing industries in the world and was valued at $381 billion at the end of 2020, up from $181 billion in 2018 – a significant growth.
 Alexa and Google Home are two of the most popular examples of IoT devices of which you’re most likely very familiar.
 Apart from that, smart TVs, smart refrigerators, smart LEDs, security systems, thermostats, and even cars (think Tesla) that operate over WiFi are all a part of the internet of things.

 Think of IoT devices as part of a much larger network all of which have a backbone in the cloud.
 Aside from pure convenience, IoT can be seen making significant breakthroughs in other spaces such as health tech.
 Fitbit, for example, has partnered with Google to transform how their product integrates between fitness and the cloud.
 The device uses Google’s Cloud Healthcare API.
 The API is a service that “helps facilitate the exchange of data among healthcare applications and services that run on Google’s Cloud.”
 Even more interesting is that the API also integrates analytics tools like BigQuery, AI tools like AI Platform, and data processing tools like Dataflow.

 Similar tools and APIs are available for businesses in different industries so they too can help connect their device to an online network and introduce security patches, fix bugs, add features, and more.

 Augmented and Virtual Reality